luareflection/luareflection/README.md

 I reverse engineer software, study game internals, and build tools for security research and educational purposes.
 My toolkit includes static and dynamic analysis, debugging, memory inspection, tracing, and more.

-> It may look like I do 0 work here, but I actually do a lot — most of my repositories are private.
+> It may look like I do 0 work here, but I actually do a lot (most of my repositories are private)

 #### Statistics